-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of VolitionRX Limited as of December 31, 2012 and 2011, and the results of their operations and cash flows for the years then ended and for the period from inception on August 5, 2010, through December 31, 2012, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of VolitionRX Limited as of December 31, 2013 and 2012, and the results of their operations and cash flows for the years then ended and for the period from inception on August 5, 2010, through December 31, 2013, in conformity with accounting principles generally accepted in the United States of America.

 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the consolidated financial statements, the Company had accumulated losses of \$7,585,633 negative cash flows from operations and negative working capital as of December 31, 2012, which raises substantial doubt about its ability to continue as a going concern.
+As discussed in Note 2 to the consolidated financial statements, the Company had accumulated losses of \$11,295,922 and negative cash flows from operations as of December 31, 2013, which raises substantial doubt about its ability to continue as a going concern.
 Management's plans concerning these matters are also described in Note 2.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.